cocos/cocos-docs/en/editor/publish/debug-jsb.md

 ## Advanced Debugging Guide

-If you need to debug in Release mode, or need to debug a customized native engine, please refer to the more detailed [JSB 2.0 Usage Guide: Remote Debugging and Profile](../../advanced-topics/JSB2.0-learning.md).
+To debug in Release mode, or need to debug a customized native engine, please refer to the more detailed [JSB 2.0 Usage Guide: Remote Debugging and Profile](../../advanced-topics/JSB2.0-learning.md) documentation.